NojuRonald/NojuRonald/README.md

 If an idea pops into my head, chances are I'll build it and ship it

-My main tech stack is Pyhton:Pandas, NumPy, and SQL For visual tho my favorite tools are Tableau

 I've got a bunch of projects, but my favorite is the Flash Card Scene Match for ANKI which i need at that time

 Fun Facts: